-The Hangang Bicycle Path doesn’t inspire much fear.
-Much of the route rides on designated bike lanes.
-Outside of the cities, a few times the path jumps onto lightly trafficked country roads.
+The Hangang Bicycle Path doesn’t inspire fear.
+Much of the route rides on bike-only paths.
+Outside cities, the path jumps onto bucolic roads only a handful of times.

 What about elevation?
-Only a few spiky hills south of Seoul.
+A few spiky hills south of Seoul.
 With rest, water, and snacks, they cause only minor cases of quad and glute burn.

 The Seoul City Paths

-Much like the Ara Bicycle Path, “leisure” best describes the bike paths in Seoul.
-No roads.
+Much like the Ara Bicycle Path, “leisure” best describes Seoul’s bike paths.
+No vehicle roads.
 No shared pedestrian walkways.
 Just an uninterrupted cycling path that tracks the Han River’s flat course.

-Being the most populous city in Korea has its upsides.
-More landmarks, nooks and crannies to explore.
-Better maintained bike paths.
+Being the most populous city in Korea has upsides.
+More landmarks.
+More hidden gems.
+Better bike paths.

-The downsides?
-The more people.
-In the sunny months, parks all over Korea swell with families with waddling young ones, young couples out for an exploratory jaunt, and shaved and lean uber-cyclists hitting highway speeds.
+In the sunny months, Seoul’s parks swell with families, waddling young ones, canoodling couples, and shaved uber-cyclists hitting highway speeds.

 The Namhangang Paths

-Most of the route along the Namhangang (South Han River) follow protected bike lanes.
-However, the farther you venture outside of Seoul, the more you’ll encounter country roads and inclines.
+Most of the route along the Namhangang (South Han River) follows protected bike lanes.
+However, the farther outside of Seoul, the more you’ll encounter country roads.

 The Railroad Path